ALTernatiF4-Sec/UniWA-CTF/README.md

 - [Wireshark](https://www.wireshark.org/) - Widely-used network protocol analyzer.
 - [Tcpflow](https://linux.die.net/man/1/tcpflow) - A CLI tool that captures data transmitted as part of TCP connections (flows), and stores the data in a way that is convenient for protocol analysis or debugging..

+## Miscellaneous
+- [JavaScript Obfuscator Tool](https://github.com/javascript-obfuscator/javascript-obfuscator) - This tool transforms your original JavaScript source code into a new representation that's harder to understand, copy, re-use and modify without authorization.
+- [Deobfuscate Tool](https://github.com/beautify-web/js-beautify) - Beautify, unpack or deobfuscate JavaScript and HTML, make JSON/JSONP readable, etc.

 ## Notekeeping

 - [Cherrytree](https://www.giuspen.com/cherrytree/) - A hierarchical note taking application, featuring rich text and syntax highlighting, storing data in a single xml or sqlite file.

 ## Reverse Engineering

-- [Ghidra](https://github.com/NationalSecurityAgency/ghidra) - Ghidra is a software reverse engineering (SRE) framework.
+- [Ghidra](https://github.com/NationalSecurityAgency/ghidra) - A software reverse engineering (SRE) framework.
 - [Strings](https://en.wikipedia.org/wiki/Strings_(Unix)) - Binary Analysis Utility that finds and prints text strings embedded in binary files such as executables.

-## Miscellaneous
-- [JavaScript Obfuscator Tool](https://github.com/javascript-obfuscator/javascript-obfuscator) - This tool transforms your original JavaScript source code into a new representation that's harder to understand, copy, re-use and modify without authorization.
-- [Deobfuscate Tool](https://github.com/beautify-web/js-beautify) - Beautify, unpack or deobfuscate JavaScript and HTML, make JSON/JSONP readable, etc.